Beale Piano: Liquidation

-Contribution to Australia's War effort
+War effort

 During World War II, production of pianos was suspended to make way for the manufacture of wooden parts for de Havilland Mosquito aircraft.
+Australian construction saw the first wood-laminate constructed bomber tested in July 1943, 225 produced at Bankstown, and the last one delivered in July 1948.

-Post War resumption of production
+Post-war resumption

-After World War II, Beale recommenced production of pianos.
+After the war Beale recommenced production of pianos.
 The business was sold to Paling & Co. in 1961.